 The AMBAG Metropolitan Transportation Improvement Program (MTIP) is the four-year financially constrained short range transportation programing document for the tri-county Monterey Bay Region, updated every two years for the four years ahead.
-Staff processed all together eleven amendments to include new projects or update project scope and/or funding in FY 2019-2020.
+Staff processed seven amendments to include new projects or update project scope and/or funding in FY 2020-2021.
 AMBAG updated the program, in coordination and cooperation with FHWA, FTA, Caltrans, RTPAs, transit agencies and other interested stakeholders in the region.
-The FFY 2018-2019 to FFY 2021-2022 MTIP was finalized and adopted by the AMBAG Board of Directors on September 26, 2018.
+The FFY 2020-2021 to FFY 2023-2024 MTIP was finalized and adopted by the AMBAG Board of Directors on February 10, 2021.
+In addition, MAP-21 and the FAST Act established several performance management requirements aiming to ensure the most efficient investment of transportation funds, support improved decision-making and increase accountability and transparency.
+Currently AMBAG is required to report on the safety, condition and performance of the transportation system in relation to its adopted performance targets (Title 23 CFR§ 450.324), as well as with other new federal requirements related to long-range planning including any potential scenario planning.
+These requirements were incorporated in the FFY 2020-2021 to FFY 2023-2024 MTIP in FY 2020-2021.